usmanaziz435/Orsted_rest/README.md

 Orsted casestudy

-This repo  is based on the casestudy of orsted.
+This repo  is based on the casestudy of orsted and minimum viable product.

 It has following components.